counternote/counternote/README.md

                              ♯4/♭5
     ————————————————————————————————————————————————————————

-Do this for no more than ten minutes, maybe changing the key center to get a feel for the relative nature of spans.
+Do this for no more than ten minutes, maybe changing the *base* to get a feel for the relative nature of spans.
 Then repeat for the interval up to an octave below:

     ————————————————————————————————————————————————————————
       HUE CLOCK: DESCENDING COUNTERCLOCKWISE
     ————————————————————————————————————————————————————————
-                     BREAK ↓   -8
+                               -8
       'hah'         -♭2        va        -7
       'hers'            hs  ===||===  vr            'ver?'
                 -2             ||             -♭7